Veer119238738738273/CS4337_Project-1/devlog.md

 The history of results will be stored as a list.
 Each new result will be added to the front of the list, and I will pass this list into each call to the evaluator.
 This keeps the program functional and avoids mutable state.
 Finally, I will write the main loop.
 It will prompt the user, read input, evaluate the expression, and print either the result or an error message.
 I will also include logic from the provided mode.rkt file to support both interactive and batch modes.

+#10.20.2025 Time: 6:30 PM
+For this I want to figure out how to implement the tokenized decisions and the Whitespace Helpers.
+1) Tokenizer -- I will not build a complex tokenizer.
+I will work from a character list.
+This keeps changes small and easy to test.
+2) White Space -- I need a safe whitespace skipper for empty input.